 To verify that your Drush aliases are functioning properly, from a command line window, run the following command:

 Examine both the Site path to determine if it matches the path

 the File directory path to determine if it matches

 [abcde] is a random string).

-If your both the Site path and File directory path values match the described strings, your Drush aliases are connecting to your server.
+If both the Site path and the File directory path values match the described strings, your Drush aliases are connecting to your server.

 Common sources of problems with this file include the following: